cath0906/gettingandcleaningdataproject/CodeBook.md

 ### Step 5: Substitute names of features for easier description
 5.1 It is also required to appropriately labels the dataset with descriptive variable names.
-5.2 Using sub function, features with time domain signals (starts with "t") were changed to "time" 5.3 Using sub function, features with frequency domain signals (starts with "f") were changed to "freq" 5.4 Note that other names of features were retained to avoid misnaming of features
+5.2 Using sub function, features with time domain signals, not included the estimated features, (starts with "t") were changed to "time".
+5.3 Using sub function, features with frequency domain signals, not included the estimated features, (starts with "f") were changed to "freq".
+5.4 Note that other names of features were retained to avoid misnaming of features

 ### Step 6: Create a tidy dataset with average a each variable for each "activity" and "subject"